WICG/turtledove/FLEDGE_k_anonymity_server.md

 [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) is a privacy concept that provides some protection against users being individually reidentified within a data set.
-The concept itself is simple: to meet a k-anonymity threshold at least $k$ different users must be present in the same data set.
+The concept itself is simple: for an object to meet a k-anonymity threshold at least $k$ different users must be counted for the object.

 A data set in this context is quite general.
 It might be a set of user information published from a database or, in the case of the Privacy Sandbox,